Trinity Business School, Trinity College Dublin

-Trinity Business School, Trinity College Dublin is located on College Green, in Dublin, Ireland.
-Trinity Business School is triple accredited (AACSB/EQUIS/AMBA), putting it in the top 0.6% of business schools worldwide.
+Trinity Business School, (TBS) is one of the 24 academic schools of Trinity College Dublin in Ireland.
+Located on Pearse Street, the business school is triple accredited (AACSB/EQUIS/AMBA), a distinction held by under 1% of business schools worldwide.
 It offers programmes at undergraduate, postgraduate, MBA and Executive Education levels.
-The School is ranked 1st in Ireland in the Eduniversal Dean's Rankings, 2017.
-In 2019 QS Rankings place Trinity Business School 1st in Ireland and 23rd in the world.
+In 2023 TBS was ranked as Ireland's best business school in the Financial Times Global MBA Ranking.
+At the same time, Trinity College Dublin ranked number 134 worldwide in the relevant Times Higher Education World University Rankings.
+The Eduniversal Best Masters ranking rates consistently all TBS graduate programmes among the 50 best worldwide.

+Since 2023 the new Dean of Business School is Laurent Muzellec.

 History

 Established as a School of Commerce in 1925, the School has grown from offering B.A. and BComm degrees to offering an MBA programme since 1964 when it was transformed into a School of Business Studies.
 A full suite of Masters programmes exist today and this began in 1976 when the MSc (Mgmt) degree in Management Practice for practicing senior executives was launched, with a curriculum based on action research principles.
 The School is part of the Faculty of Arts, Humanities and Social Sciences of Trinity College.